Six artists. Seven days. One unforgettable experience.

 Come, Follow Me (Art Companion)

 (Re)discover the Doctrine & Covenants and scaffold your Come, Follow Me studies and lessons with works of art that will spark discussion.
-This week, study with Karl Hale’s hand-carved this kinetic sculpture “One Eternal Round".
-Like a marble tower re-imagined, it was made using six types of wood, brass chimes, and brass and steel marbles.
+This week, support your study with The Fourth Article of Faith by Michael Clane Graves.

 • John Held Jr.